shaunpersad/sql-where-parser/README.md

 #### see [here](https://github.com/shaunpersad/sql-where-parser/blob/master/API.md#defaultconfigobject) for all options

+Modifying the config can be used to add new operators:

 ```js
 const config = SqlWhereParser.defaultConfig; // start off with the default config.
 config.operators[5]['<=>'] = 2; // number of operands to expect for this operator.